btwood/bens-ffmpeg/README.md

 ## Prerequisites
 - Bash
-- GPU Drivers
+- nVidia GPU Drivers (can modify ffmpeg line for anything though)
 - ffmpeg and ffprobe

 ## Usage
 TODO:
-Verify encoder is available
-Some bash one liners that illustrate usage
+Verify encoder is available, Some bash one liners that illustrate usage

 ## Features
 - Crop using several video samples throughout the source